josephguzman1994/IllithidNova/README.md

   - `--MaxIsoAge`: Check the maximum isochrone age against table limits.

   ### Examples
-  1. **Downloading and Unpacking PARSEC isochrones** bash ```python3 Gale.py --download_iso --UnpackIsoSet```
+  1. **Downloading and Unpacking isochrones** bash ```python3 Gale.py --download_iso --UnpackIsoSet```

-  &emsp; This command downloads the isochrone data based on user inputs and immediately unpacks it into the current directory.
-Utilizes environment variables to minimize user input.
-The structure of the `.npz` files are as follows: `isodata` which has 4+ columns: `"Mini", "Mass", "LogL", "LogTe"` and several columns which refer to our commonly used filters, then `isomodel` which refers to Parsec v1.2S in this case. `photsystem` which refers to the scientific instrument of interest, `indexdict` which defines the indices for the filters of interest, `fblue` the extinction scaling factor for the blue band, `fred` the extinction scaling factor for the red band.
+  &emsp; This command downloads the isochrone data based on user inputs and immediately unpacks it into an appropriate directory.
+You can utilize the `--download_iso` command by itself should you not want to unpack right away.
+These commands utilize environment variables to minimize user input.
+The structure of the unpacked `.npz` files are as follows: `isodata` which has 4+ columns: `"Mini", "Mass", "LogL", "LogTe"` and several columns which refer to our commonly used filters, then `isomodel` which refer to Parsec v1.2S, Parsec 2.0, or MIST in this case, `photsystem` which refers to the scientific instrument of interest (e.g. ACS_HRC), `indexdict` which defines the indices for the filters of interest (a mapping of key value pairs so that should your data be in two specific filters you can map to the columns you specifically care about), `fblue` the extinction scaling factor for the blue band, `fred` the extinction scaling factor for the red band.

+  2. **Unpacking Existing Data** bash ```python3 Gale.py --UnpackIsoSet```

+  &emsp; Calling `UnpackIsoSet` will search the current working directory for all potentially relevant files (`.set` or `.cmd`), then automatically pipes unpacked files to an isochrone directory and organizes them by isomodel and photometric system.
+Currently, my system directory configuration is hardcoded and the base path should be changed to match your system.

-  2. **Unpacking Existing Data and Choosing Output Directory** bash ```python3 Gale.py --UnpackIsoSet --isodir /path/to/directory```
+  3. **Unpack Existing Data into specified directory** bash ```python3 Gale.py --UnpackIsoSet --isodir /path/to/directory```

-  &emsp; This uses an existing `.set` file to unpack the data in a specified directory.
-If you ran ```--download_iso``` in the same terminal session, it will use the environment variables to automatically find the output files.
-Otherwise, you will be prompted manually define the necessary files with terminal input.
+  &emsp; Should you want to pipe your unpacked isochrones into a unique specified directory, call this argument.
+It uses an existing `.set` file to unpack the data in a specified directory.

   ## Notes
   - Ensure that your internet connection is stable when downloading data from hosting servers